pluralsight/guides/published/ruby-ruby-on-rails/reactrb-showcase/article.md

 Lets implement a Navbar in this project using React Bootstrap in Reactrb.
 First, we need to install Bootstrap and React Bootstrap:

 	npm install bootstrap react-bootstrap --save

+Note: The `--save` option will update the package.json file.

-And then we need to `require` it in webpack/application.js
+And then we need to `require` it in `webpack/client_and_server.js` by adding this line:

 	ReactBootstrap = require('react-bootstrap')

-I have also downloaded `bootstrap.css` and added it `assets/stylesheets`.
-This is a bit of a cheat as I am sure it can be included by Webpack, but for simplicity I have opted for this approach.
+Run the `webpack` command again, and restart your rails server.

 If you refresh your browser now and open the JavaScript console we will be able to interact with React Bootstrap